 There are all different kinds of jewelry you can put in your tongue piercing.
 Most likely you will start with gold, titanium, or surgical steel.
 There are also different styles to choose from, like ring or barbell.

-Of course, you have a variety of ball styles or can simply go with a plain piece of jewelry, where the ball looks just like the metal on the rest of the bar or ring.
+Undoubtedly, there are a variety of ball styles or you can simply go with a plain piece of jewelry, where the ball looks just like the metal on the rest of the bar or ring.
 All the different options will be priced differently.

 You may also leave your piercer’s studio with a few extra items.
 If you won’t be back for a while, you may want to purchase extra jewelry for when your piercing is healed and you’re ready to change it out.